Britain's car industry may inspire more balanced economic recovery

 Every year since 2010, Britain's budget watchdog has predicted a rebound in annual business investment - but it is still a third lower than before the financial crisis of 2007-2009.
 It is essential for Britain's recovery.

-"The pace of investment - when it comes - will ultimately determine the duration of the current upswing," the Bank policymaker Ian McCafferty said in a speech to businesses last week, adding that many firms were operating close to capacity.
+"The pace of investment - when it comes - will ultimately determine the duration of the current upswing," BoE policymaker Ian McCafferty said in a speech to businesses last week, adding that many firms were operating close to capacity.

 A string of surveys show firms are more willing to pump money into their businesses than at any time since the crisis - in the services sector as well as manufacturing.